 Interestingly we are not the only living beings in the universe, yet we are probably the only species trying to find out what freedom means and why it is so valuable to us.
 Let us consider other animals then.

-Freedom means more than just being free based on only survival instinct.
-Freedom means having access to what one needs in order to live as well.
+Freedom means more than just being free based on survival instinct.
+Freedom means having access to what one needs to live as well.

 Freedom means having no restrictions against our pursuit of goodness.

-Acknowledging natural limitations, freedom then becomes a bit simpler to grasp – bound only by the rules of nature and not rules manufactured by state or any person.
+Acknowledging natural limitations, freedom then becomes a bit simpler to grasp – bound only by the rules of nature and not rules manufactured by the state or any person.
 One might proclaim freedom within the bounds of state laws and social norms.
 This presents a dilemma to define one’s freedom in groups.
-In the communal context freedom is vague, ambiguous.
-The same thing in a community can be seen as oppressive and acceptable by the participants.
+In the communal context, freedom is vague and ambiguous.
+The same rule in a community can be seen as both oppressive and acceptable among participants.

 Personal Freedom comes from self-sufficiency.
-This implies living free in accordance to one’s own liking.
-The foundations are freedom of conscience, opinion, expression, action – these must not be shaped or controlled or influenced.
+This implies living free to one’s liking.
+The foundations are freedom of conscience, opinion, expression, and action – these must not be controlled or influenced.
 Someone is free when someone is free from influence.
 Personal freedom enables someone to stop seeking approval from the state of anyone else for self-validation.
 Nothing is written in stone.
 Truth is a process, finding truth is a journey.
 Free people do not stick to any particular doctrine.
 Free people are not influenced by popular opinion.
 What the rest believes doesn’t affect a free person’s belief.

 An individual’s personal freedom does not exist in communities.
 When an individual steps into a community they are bound by its rules.
 This applies anytime an individual engages with any other living being.
-As soon as we enter a nonpersonal reality communal rules restrict our actions.
-In the case of human communities, the wellbeing of the community becomes our responsibility.
+As soon as we enter a non-personal reality communal rules restrict our actions.
+In the case of human communities, the well-being of the community becomes our responsibility.
+Perhaps we can use our personal freedom to help others achieve their freedom.

-Freedom is the opportunity to build one’s own self according to one’s own aspirations, defying external expectations.
-Freedom is acting in full accordance with one’s own self.
+Freedom is the opportunity to build one’s self according to one’s aspirations, defying external expectations.
+Freedom is acting in full accordance with one’s self.

 We may abandon personal freedom knowingly or unknowingly.
 So we must ponder whether we believe we are free, what freedom means to us, and ask ourselves whether we want to be free.